Metcalf Research Labs

 Office: Metcalf room 401

-I am a fourth-year Ph.D. student studying psycholinguistics under Dr. Sheila Blumstein at Brown University.
-My research focuses on conceptual processing in the right and left hemispheres of the brain.
+I am a fifth-year Ph.D. student studying psycholinguistics under Dr. Sheila Blumstein at Brown University.
+My dissertation research focuses on the neural basis of conceptual processing, specifically how the brain accesses distinctive semantic information (e.g., the black and white stripes of a zebra) differently from semantic features which are shared by many members of a category (zebras, like most mammals, have four legs and a tail).
 I have also conducted graduate research on the influence of phonological information on lexical access, using behavioral and neuroimaging techniques.
-My dissertation research is being primarily funded by the American Association of University Women, from whom I am the grateful recipient of a 2014-2015 Dissertation Fellowship.
+My dissertation research is primarily funded by the American Association of University Women, from whom I am the grateful recipient of a 2014-2015 Dissertation Fellowship.

 Originally from Wyomissing, Pennsylvania, I graduated from the University of Pennsylvania in 2010 with a Bachelor’s degree in Biological Basis of Behavior, where I completed research on the resolution of linguistic ambiguity in frontotemporal dementia patients under Dr. Murray Grossman.